Mentorship Programs

 Both mentors and mentees are required to:

-1. Determine a mutually agreed date and time to discuss the reviews before submitting to OpenReview by September 30th.
-Timeliness, thoroughness, and constructive feedback are paramount.
+1. Determine a mutually agreed date and time to discuss the reviews before submitting to OpenReview by the review deadline (TBA).

-2. Diligently read and discuss author feedback and other reviews prior to participating in the reviewer discussion period and submitting the final, updated review.
+2. Read and discuss author feedback and other reviews prior to participating in the reviewer discussion period and submitting an updated review by (date TBA).

 Feedback Session Structure